daniel-furman/sft-demos/README.md

 Below image from "[LLM guidance on open-source models](https://www.databricks.com/product/machine-learning/large-language-models-oss-guidance)" by Databricks.

 * The table below lists current model recommendations for popular LLM use cases.
 Note that the table only lists open-source models that are for free commercial use.
 (Last updated: June 12, 2023).
-* In this `sft_demos` repo we will finetune the Falcon-7B and MPT-7B base models on instruction-following datasets to reproduce the "Falcon-7B-Instruct" and "MPT-7B-Instruct" models.
+* In this `sft_demos` repo we will finetune MPT-7B base models on instruction-following datasets to reproduce the "MPT-7B-Instruct" models.

 ![model_reqs](assets/model_reqs.png)

 ### Datasets employed

 An instruction dataset is derived from a mix of "[mosaicml/dolly_hhrlhf](https://huggingface.co/datasets/mosaicml/dolly_hhrlhf)" and "[timdettmers/openassistant-guanaco](https://huggingface.co/datasets/timdettmers/openassistant-guanaco)" for sft.
 Each is open-source and licensed for commercial use.

+### Runs

+* Include loss plots and example prompts/responses for various sft models + latency tests